Yujia'ao Township: Economy

 Watermelon and tobacco are important to the economy.

 The region is a major source of Chinese coal.

 Culture

-Huaguxi is the most influence local theater.
+Huaguxi is the most influential local theater.

 Transportation

 Provincial Highway

 The Provincial Highway S224 runs south to north through the township.

 Expressway

 The S71 Yiyang-Loudi-Hengyang Expressway, which connects Yiyang, Loudi and Hengyang, runs south through Hengshi Town, Laoliangcang Town, Liushahe Town and Hutian Town to its southern terminus at the junction of Changsha-Shaoshan-Loudi Expressway, and the north through Huishangang Town to Heshan District of Yiyang.